jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 Secondly, the service may be an extension beyond standard protocols, leading to some questions about how well standards and user expectations match.
 But those questions could be addressed by better or newer standards.
 But the third situation is more troubling: the service are provided in this concentrated manner due to business patterns that make it easier for particular entities to deploy such services.

-The group also discussed monocultures, and their negative effect on the Internet and its stability.
+The group also discussed monocultures, and their negative effect on the Internet and its stability and resistance to various problems and attacks.

 Regulation may affect the Internet businesses as well.
 Regulation can exist in multiple forms, based on economic rationale (e.g., competition law) or other factors.
 For instance, user privacy is a common regulatory topic.